sahuljr7/Screen-Recorder-Using-Python/README.md

 # Screen-Recorder-Using-Python
 Build a Screen Recorder using Python | Screen Capture

+We are going to create our Own Screen Recorder like OBS using Python.

 Download the following Python Libraries to run the code successfully: